qdj0511/Linkis-Doc/en_US/Tuning_and_Troubleshooting/README.md

 ### Ⅴ. Community user group consultation and communication

 For problems that cannot be resolved according to the above process positioning during the installation and deployment process, you can send error messages in our community group.
-In order to facilitate community partners and developers to help solve them and improve efficiency, it is recommended that when you ask questions, you can The problem phenomenon, related log information, and the places that have been checked are sent out together.
+In order to facilitate community partners and developers to help solve them and improve efficiency, it is recommended that when you ask questions, You can describe the problem phenomenon, related log information, and the places that have been checked are sent out together.
 If you think it may be an environmental problem, you need to list the corresponding application version together**.
 We provide two online groups: WeChat group and QQ group.
 The communication channels and specific contact information can be found at the bottom of the Linkis github homepage.

 ### Ⅵ. locate the source code by remote debug

 Under normal circumstances, remote debugging of source code is the most effective way to locate problems, but compared to document review, users need to have a certain understanding of the source code structure.
-It is recommended that you check the [Linkis source code level detailed structure](https://github.com/WeBankFinTech/Linkis/wiki/Linkis%E6%BA%90%E7%A0%81%E5%B1%82%E7%BA%A7%E7%BB%93%E6%9E%84%E8%AF%A6%E8%A7%A3) in the Linkis WIKI before remote debugging.Detailed structure have a preliminary understanding of the source code structure of the project, after a certain degree of familiarity, you can refer to [How to Debug Linkis](https://github.com/WeBankFinTech/Linkis/wiki/Linkis%E5%92%8CDSS%E8%B0%83%E8%AF%95%E6%96%87%E6%A1%A3) The debugging corresponding to the micro The code under the service.
+It is recommended that you check the [Linkis source code level detailed structure](https://github.com/WeBankFinTech/Linkis/wiki/Linkis%E6%BA%90%E7%A0%81%E5%B1%82%E7%BA%A7%E7%BB%93%E6%9E%84%E8%AF%A6%E8%A7%A3) in the Linkis WIKI before remote debugging.After having a certain degree of familiarity to the the source code structure of the project, after a certain degree of familiarity, you can refer to [How to Debug Linkis](https://github.com/WeBankFinTech/Linkis/wiki/Linkis%E5%92%8CDSS%E8%B0%83%E8%AF%95%E6%96%87%E6%A1%A3).